Watchmen: The End Is Nigh: Part 1

 Part 1 received "mixed" reviews on all platforms according to the review aggregation website Metacritic.
 1UP.com's review stated that Part 1 was a "decent HD-generation beat-em-up" but cautioned that "as gorgeous as everything is, it's also repetitive."
 Official Xbox Magazine said that co-op was fun, but that they were disappointed no online co-op was given.
 Hyper's Daniel Wilks commended Part 1 for its "rain effects [and] shadow and character models" as well as its "decent fighting engine".
 However, he criticized it for "repetitive action and level design [and being] not particularly difficult".
-Video game talk show Good Game's two presenters gave it 4 and 5 out of 10.
+Australian Video game talk show Good Game's two presenters gave it 4 and 5 out of 10.

 Variety gave the PlayStation 3 version an unfavorable review and called it "a distressingly shallow videogame in which there's nothing for players to do but beat the living crap out of everyone they see."
 Wired gave the same console version four stars out of ten, saying, "The game requires very little in the way of strategy or timing -- just mashing on the attack buttons is more than enough to get you through half the game.
 At that point, more and more enemies start piling on you, and getting cheap-shotted in the back is an excellent way to die (and be booted out to a long loading screen while you wait for the exact same level you were just in to be reloaded)."
 Teletext GameCentral gave the Xbox 360 version a score of four out of ten and said, "It certainly looks and sounds the part but this downloadable game is just as shallow as most retail tie-ins."